-Portfolio Work Products with Portfolio Reflection: Portfolio work products may include "written assignments, projects, videos, multi-media presentations, spreadsheets, websites, posters, photos or other digital artifacts of learning (CEPH 2021 Accreditation Criteria).
+- Portfolio Work Products with Portfolio Reflection: Portfolio work products may include "written assignments, projects, videos, multi-media presentations, spreadsheets, websites, posters, photos or other digital artifacts of learning (CEPH 2021 Accreditation Criteria).
 Students must demonstrate attainment of at least five competencies, at least three of which being Foundational Competencies, with their work products.
 The student should also complete a Portfolio Reflection outlining how their portfolio product clearly and apparently displays the competency.
 Students will upload their Portfolio Work Products and Reflections to Canvas and post the products to their efolio as well as upload them to Canvas.
-Although students complete a reflection for this assignment, please note that the portfolio work products should 'stand-alone'.
-In other words, the competencies demonstrated by the product should be readily apparent without reading the reflection.
+Although students complete a reflection for this assignment, please note that the portfolio work product should be readily apparent without reading the reflection.
 Check the Canvas assignment for the Portfolio Reflection template and the List of Competencies in the Canvas assignment.
-The faculty advisor grades the portfolio work products using the Portfolio Work Product Assessment Rubric.
-The APE Coordinator and/or MPH Program Director may also review the products to ensure competency alignment.
-Please note, the Capstone project and/or presentation CANNOT be submitted as portfolio work products.

-Internship Time Log: Students will maintain a record of hours worked during the internship.
+The faculty advisor grades the portfolio work products using the Portfolio Work Product so ensure competency alignment.
+Please note, the Capstone project and/or presentation CANNOT be submitted as portfolio work products. - Internship Time Log: Students will maintain a record of hours worked during the internship.
 Internship hours, along with a short description of activities undertaken each work period, will be signed off on by the preceptor.
 This will be uploaded to Canvas by the student.
-Blank time logs can be found in the Canvas files and from the Canvas assignment page.

-Evaluation of Internship Site by Student: This is a Qualtrics survey that is completed by the student at the end of the internship to evaluate their internship experience.
-It is completed on Qualtrics, and the APE Coordinator will mark the assignment as complete/incomplete.
+Blank time logs can be found in the Canvas files and from the Canvas assignment page. - Evaluation of Internship Site by Student: This is a Qualtrics survey that is completed by the student at the end of the internship to evaluate their internship experience.
+It is completed on Qualtrics, and the APE Coordinator will mark the assignment as complete/incomplete. - Final Evaluation by Preceptor: This is a Qualtrics survey that is completed by the internship preceptor at the end of the internship to evaluate the student's performance.
+The APE

-Final Evaluation by Preceptor: This is a Qualtrics survey that is completed by the internship preceptor at the end of the internship to evaluate the student's performance.
-The APE Coordinator will grade this assignment as complete/incomplete once a submission has been made from the internship preceptor.
+Coordinator will grade this assignment as complete/incomplete once a submission has been made from the internship preceptor.
 If there are any difficulties getting in touch with your internship preceptor by the deadline, please let the APE Coordinator know as soon as possible.